• Skip to primary navigation

 Whole Grain Pancake Mix Recipe

-Whole grain pancake mix recipe which is enough for 9 one-cup batches.
-Store in your freezer in an airtight container.
+Whole grain pancake mix recipe which is enough for 9 batches of about 8 pancakes each.

 5 from 1 vote